coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 saves as described above.

-Subjects that do not wish to be probed can attempt to move beyond the power's range, unless they are somehow hindered.
+Subjects that do not wish to be probed can attempt to move beyond the power’s range, unless they are somehow hindered.
 You pose the questions telepathically, and the answers to those questions are imparted directly to your mind.
 You and the subject do not need to speak the same language, though less intelligent creatures may yield up only